 On March 21, 2005, then-President George Bush flew from his vacation home in Texas to Washington, D.C. to sign into law a bill passed by both houses of Congress.
 The bill concerned one individual, Terri Schiavo, and whether or not to continue extraordinary measures to sustain Terri’s life.
+It also brought the issue of living wills to the forefront.

 Terri, originally from the Philadelphia area, lay in a vegetative state in a medical facility in Florida.
 This was just one of the final chapters in a legal battle which began in 1998.